dclelland/UrsusChat/README.md

 I've opted to develop the interface layer in SwiftUI, as it's much faster for me to build interfaces in SwiftUI than UIKit.

 Unfortunately this decision may have been a little premature; as it stands SwiftUI implementation in the iOS 13 SDK has a few missing features and showstopper bugs - which are luckily resolved in the iOS 14 beta.
-So rather than trying to juggle different iOS versions, for now I'll just hang fire until iOS 14 drops, likely in September 2020 (about a month away at time of writing).
+So rather than trying to juggle different iOS versions, for now I'll just hang fire until iOS 14 drops, likely in September 2020.

 #### TestFlight